panpf/sketch/README.md

 Translations: [简体中文](README_zh.md)

-Sketch is a powerful and comprehensive image load library on Android, in addition to the basic functions, it also supports Jetpack Compose, GIF, SVG, video thumbnails, gesture zoom, huge images sampling, ExifInterface and other functions.
+Sketch is a powerful and comprehensive image load library on Android, in addition to the basic functions, it also supports Jetpack Compose, GIF, SVG, video thumbnails, huge images sampling, ExifInterface and other functions.

 ## Features

 * Support http, asset, content, android.resource and other URIs
 * Support playing GIFs, WebP, HEIF and other animated image
-* Support gesture zoom and large image sampling
 * Supports download, conversion results, and memory L3 cache
 * Support for correcting image orientation via Exif
 * Supports Base64, video frames, SVG images